leifmariposa/geany-ctrl-tab-plugin/README.md

 About
 -----------

-Ctrl-Tab is a plugin for Geany that provides a dialog for rapid switching to last used document(s).
+Ctrl+Tab is a plugin for Geany that provides a dialog for rapid switching to last used document(s).

 Building and Installing